SuperAwesomeLTD/sa-unity-sdk/docs/05 Video Ads/01 Configuration.md

 At the moment video ads are only available on iOS and Android.
-If you deploy to an other platform the video playing methods will have no effect.
+If you deploy to any other platform the video playing methods will have no effect.

 The video ads make calls to native iOS and Android libraries through our SDKs, and as such you will need to include the native SDK into your project after Unity has built it.
 Instructions to do so vary depending on the platform, and can be found below: